Title: The Brothers Karamazov Author: Fyodor Dostoevsky

 The world hath need of souls as strong as you.

-**Title:** The Age of Innocence **Author:** Edith Wharton
+**Title:** *The Age of Innocence*

-**Summary:** Set in New York during the 1870s, "The Age of Innocence" explores the complexities of societal expectations through the lens of Newland Archer, a young lawyer engaged to the conventional May Welland.
-When the unconventional Countess Ellen Olenska returns to New York, Archer finds himself torn between duty and desire.
-The novel delves into themes of love, betrayal, and the constraints of social norms, ultimately highlighting the sacrifices made for societal acceptance and the struggle between personal happiness and societal obligation.
+Set in 1870s New York, *The Age of Innocence* examines the intricate tensions between societal expectations and individual desires.
+The story follows Newland Archer, a young lawyer engaged to the conventional and dutiful May Welland.
+When the unconventional and independent Countess Ellen Olenska returns to New York, Archer is captivated by her defiance of societal norms and begins to question his own path.
+Torn between his commitment to May and his feelings for Ellen, Archer must navigate a world where love, duty, and societal conformity collide.
+Wharton’s novel delves into themes of love, betrayal, and the sacrifices made to maintain social acceptance, highlighting the struggle between personal happiness and the rigidity of tradition.

 **Title:** Love in the Time of Cholera **Author:** Gabriel García Márquez